 How VAWA 2005 protects survivors in admissions

 If someone applies for public or subsidized housing, the owner or housing authority cannot use his or her history of domestic violence, dating violence, or stalking as a reason to deny them housing assistance if they would qualify if they did not consider that history of violence.

 If a public housing authority or owner (PHA/owner) would like to be considered for a VAWA 2005 money grant, the PHA/owner also cannot consider an applicant’s history as a victim of sexual violence as a basis for denying housing assistance.

 How VAWA 2005 protects survivors from eviction/subsidy terminations

 VAWA provides relief to victims from federal "one-strike" criminal activity eviction laws.
 In light of VAWA:

 - Actual or threatened domestic violence, dating violence, or stalking will not be considered serious or repeated violations of the lease or good cause for terminating assistance or the tenancy;

-- Criminal activity directly relating to domestic violence, dating violence, or stalking by a member of the tenant’s household, any guest, or other person under the tenant’s control shall not terminate the tenant’s assistance or tenancy if the tenant or an immediate member of their family is the victim or threatened victim of that domestic violence, dating violence, or stalking.
+- Criminal activity directly relating to domestic violence, dating violence, or stalking by a member of the tenant’s household, any guest, or another person under the tenant’s control shall not terminate the tenant’s assistance or tenancy if the tenant or an immediate member of their family is the victim or threatened victim of that domestic violence, dating violence, or stalking.